whaleygeek/robot-controller/README.md

 code here.
 Let's assume you have a two-wheel robot with a front ball bearing support, and let's assume you have no speed control.
-So, if the direction is negative (direction<=-1) you want to turn left (so turn the left motor anti-clockwise and the right motor clockwise).
-If the direction is positive (direction>=1) you want to turn right (so turn the left motor clockwise and the right motor anti-clockwise).
+So, if the direction is negative (direction<=-1) you want to turn left (so turn the left motor clockwise and the right motor clockwise).
+If the direction is positive (direction>=1) you want to turn right (so turn the left motor anti-clockwise and the right motor anti-clockwise).

 To steer straight ahead (direction==0), both motors need to turn the same way.

-Of course, whether the motors turn clockwise or anti-clockwise will depend on the `forward()` or `backward()` request.
+Of course, whether the motors turn clockwise or anti-clockwise will depend on the `forward()` or `backward()` request, and also will depend on the position of your wheels and how you wired the motors to the motor controller.
 You could use a global variable to store the gear setting, and then do all the motor control code in the `steer()` function if you want.

-If you have speed control of your motors (e.g. PWM control), you can use the `speed` parameter to set the PWM percentage, and you can use the `direction` variable to set the blend of left and right motors to adjust how far you steer.
+If you have speed control of your motors (e.g. PWM control), you can use the `speed` parameter to set the PWM percentage, and you can use the `direction` parameter to set the blend of left and right motors to adjust how far you steer.
 Or, if you have a servo motor for steering, you can drive the position of that based on the `direction` value.